SEO Inc. CEO -Garry Grant as a Podcast Guest.

 Part two of that question is number one, why can’t I just throw it up all at once in what, what?
 What I’m hearing you say is that if you put up 5,000 pages in one month, Google’s not gonna immediately validate that as being like high-quality content, you know, just throw it up.
 It can’t, and it can’t possibly be, you know, great, great articles; then the the next part of the question was why do I have to consistently keep doing it over time and not just like one month and then I’m done.

 So negative.
 The second part is.
 Fresh content, new content.
-So if you put out an article back in 2002 on teeth cleaning, do you, don’t you think there are new products out there like zoom, or maybe you could just touch it up with the crest, uh, strips.
+So if you put out an article back in 2002 on teeth cleaning, don’t you think there are new products out there like zoom, or maybe you could just touch it up with the crest, uh, strips.
 Okay.
 So everything is changing.
 Nothing stays the same.
 I’m gonna give you the perfect example.

 So you have to keep up with the trend.
 Another thing is, Hey, I gotta mullet.
 I just got my cut a mullet.
 Why do I ever have to change that?
 Well, you gotta look pretty freaky today.
 If you had a mullet going on hot, so you have to keep up with the, yeah.
 Woo.
 I have a hello.
 Gary.
 Now I wanna ask you this.
 Why does everybody have to have at least 350 words of content per page on their website, minimum, minimum, minimum, minimum, minimum they have, uh, Google has a value in scoring S about the content.